lchen198/wypyplus/README.md

 ## WyPyPlus vs Other Wiki Software

-WyPyPlus is the result of a deep meditation to find out the essential of wiki and get rid of everything else.
-It is the purest form of wiki packed in the tiniest space possible.
+WyPyPlus is the result of a deep meditation to find out the essence of personal wiki and get rid of everything else.
+It tries to keep the purest form of wiki packed in the tiniest space possible.

-I tried many solutions in the last decade including MoinMoin wiki, DokuWiki, TiddlyWiki, ZIM, Emacs Org mode and many more.
-I take work-related notes with Org mode and it works well for me.

-I want to keep control of my personal data.
-Cloud-based services are not ideal for me.
-Desktop wiki often have display issues when running across multi platforms and various sizes of screens.
+WyPyPlus helps you control your personal data by keeping data close to you.
+It doesn't upload your data to the cloud or a remote server.

-Setting up a personal wiki server is not easy.
-I would set up a Linux and secure it, configure a web front-end, and initialize a database.
-After that I also need to worry about backing up the data and keeps the system up-to-date.
-The more features it has, the higher maintenance cost I need to pay.
+Comparing to other self-hosted Wiki, WyPyPlus is much easier to set up and maintain.
+You don't need to set up a Linux box and secure it.
+You don't need to mess with web front-end configurations and database.
+The more features a software has, the higher maintenance cost you will pay.
 Things add up pretty quickly.
+At the end of the day, don't you want a Wiki that just works?

 ### The key feature of WyPyPluse is the lack of features.
-(AKA Less is More)

-It is just slightly better than a Windows notepad.
 Wiki pages are just text files.
-If you don't want WyPyPlus, you can easily move to somewhere else.
+If you don't want WyPyPlus, you can easily move to somewhere else that supports markdown.

 **Benefits**
 * Fast!!
 * Support just enough wiki syntaxes to be useful.
 (See [DemoPage](https://github.com/lchen198/wypyplus/blob/main/w/DemoPage))
-* Takes less than one minute to set up.
+* Takes less than a minute to set up and get going.
 * Runs anywhere that has Python and a browser.
 * Works perfectly offline.
 * No config file to mess with.